Life sentence for English nurse who killed seven babies

-The nurse, “intelligent and open”, according to the judge, was found guilty on Friday of the murder of seven babies by a jury in Manchester.
-The court also blamed him for attempts to murder six other newborns.
-The jury was split on her guilt in the attempt to kill six babies, which may lead to a second trial of these cases.
-Her victims include twins and triplets.
-She refused to be present in the courtroom.

-During the morning session, attorneys spoke and mothers of some victims read a statement.
+During the morning session, this Monday, the lawyers spoke and the mothers of some victims read a statement.
 One of them addressed the absent Letby, claiming that “no sentence can compare to the excruciating agony” the family has suffered.
 Prime Minister Rishi Sunak has announced that his government will present a bill to force convicts to hear the pain of their victims in person.

-Letby would have murdered the babies at the Countess of Chester hospital in 2015 and 2016, by injecting air, insulin or a lot of milk through the tubes that supported the life of premature babies.
-The trial has lasted nine months and the jury deliberated its verdict since July 10.
-After the criminal trial there will be an investigation by the health service into how it could have happened.
+The nurse would have murdered the babies at the Countess of Chester hospital in 2015 and 2016 by injecting air, insulin or a lot of milk through the tubes that sustained the lives of premature babies.

 I, the evil